Suriname's Bouterse sworn in for second presidential term

 The leader is expected to increase the price of water, electricity and perhaps gasoline in coming months.

-Equatorial Guinea's President Teodoro Obiang, neighboring Guyana's newly elected President David Granger and Ecuador's President Rafael Correa were present at the ceremony.
+Equatorial Guinea's President Teodoro Obiang, neighbouring Guyana's newly elected President David Granger and Ecuador's President Rafael Correa were present at the ceremony.

 Suriname, sandwiched between Guyana and French Guiana on the northeastern shoulder of South America, won independence from the Netherlands in 1975.